cabforum/smime/SBR.md

 **Root CA Certificate**: The self-signed Certificate issued by the Root CA to identify itself and to facilitate verification of Certificates issued to its Subordinate CAs.

-**Signing Authority**: One or more Certificate Approvers designated to act on behalf of the Applicant.

 **Sovereign State**: A state or country that administers its own government, and is not dependent upon, or subject to, another power.

 **Sponsor-validated**: Refers to a Certificate Profile Subject which combines Individual (Natural Person) attributes in conjunction with an `subject:organizationName` (an associated Legal Entity) attribute.
 Registration for Sponsor-validated Certificates MAY be performed by an Enterprise RA where the `subject:organizationName` is either that of the delegated enterprise, or an Affiliate of the delegated enterprise, or that the delegated enterprise is an agent of the named Subject Organization.